Description of the contour

 The fuel pump is located inside the fuel tank and is connected to the fuel line.
-The fuel pump will remain on as long as the starter is engaged or the engine and engine control unit are running (ECM) receives a pulse signal from the crankshaft position sensor (TFR).
-If there are no pulse signals, the ECM will turn off the fuel pump after 2 seconds with the ignition on or 2 seconds after the engine is turned off.
-The fuel pump delivers fuel through the fuel manifold to the fuel injectors, where the pressure level is maintained at 379 to 393 kPa by the fuel pressure regulator.
+The fuel pump will remain on as long as the starter is engaged or the engine is running and the engine control module (ECM) receives a pulse signal from the crankshaft position (CKP) sensor.
+If no pulse signals are received, the ECM will turn off the fuel pump after 2 seconds with the ignition on or 2 seconds after the engine is turned off.
+The fuel pump delivers fuel through the fuel rail to the fuel injectors, where the pressure level is maintained at 379 to 393 kPa by the fuel pressure regulator.
 Excess fuel is returned to the fuel tank.

 There are two main fuel control sensors: